Day one AM

 If retail therapy is needed, then Cardiff is the perfect place to shop with everything from independent shops in the quirky small arcades to the major chain stores, in the large arcades of Queen St and St David’s arcades and make sure to browse Shop Wales for some quirky gifts to take home with you.
 Take a wander around Yr Hen Lyfrgell, which translates into 'The Old Library', hosts Museum of Cardiff - capturing the history of Cardiff through stories, photographs, films and objects.
 Walk around the interactive exhibits then stop off in Bodlon, its gift shop full of Welsh goods, including bars of chocolate made in West Wales and Melin Tregwynt Welsh wool blankets.

 For the arts, head down to Cardiff Bay just a short water taxi or train ride down from the city centre and arrive at the Wales Millennium Centre.
 This stunning performance venue is made of glass, slate, and home to seven of Wales’ major cultural institutions, including the Welsh National Opera.
 On this exclusive behind the scenes curated tour, discover how they have fired imagination into the performances they stage here and how they kindle emerging talents with fresh, provocative and popular productions of their own, rooted in Welsh culture.
-Later relax and submerge yourself fully into a performance by the Welsh National Opera.
+Later relax and submerge yourself fully into a performance at the venue.

 The venue can also be hired for receptions, product launches and gala dinners on stage.